mmastrac/nanojson/README.md

 ## Writing example

-`JsonWriter` is a simple, stateful JSON writer that outputs to anything implementing the Java `Appendable` interface.
-This includes
+`JsonWriter` is a simple, stateful JSON writer that can output to a `String`, or to anything implementing the Java `Appendable` interface.
+The latter includes
 `StringBuilder`s, `Writer`s, `PrintStream`s and `CharBuffer`s.

-`JsonEmitter` has a straightforward interface: `value` methods for writing JSON literals such as numbers and strings and `[start|end][Array|Object]` for managing array and object contexts. `array`, `object` and the `value` methods each have two overloads: one with a key prefix for writing objects and the other for writing raw JSON values or within an array.
+`JsonWriter` has a straightforward interface: `value` methods for writing JSON literals such as numbers and strings, and `array` and `object` for managing array and object contexts. `array`, `object` and the `value` methods each have two overloads: one with a key prefix for writing objects and the other for writing raw JSON values or within an array.

     StringBuilder builder = new StringBuilder();
-    new JsonEmitter(builder)
+    new JsonWriter(builder)
       .object()
          .array("a")
            .value(1)